christiskatsouris/Network-Analysis-R/README.md

 -	Firm Specific-Variable 3: (SIZE) Size = Log(Total Book Equity)
 -	Firm Specific-Variable 4: (MTB) Market-to-book = Market Value of Total Equity / Book Value of Total Equity

+1. Maturity mismatch appears to have a negative sign (negative effect) on closeness centrality (most of the times).
+For example, this can be interpreted that there is a negative statistical significant relation between maturity mismatch and centrality of assets (as it is measured by closeness centrality).

+2. Leverage appears to have a positive sign (positive effect) on stock centrality.
+In other words, the higher the leverage of the firm the higher the centrality of the particular financial institution.

+3. Size appears to have ambiguous effects on the stock centrality.
+In other words, in certain cases appears to be not statistical significant and in other cases statistical significant with either positive or negative sign.

 ### Remarks: